Answered By: Laurissa Gann Last Updated: Feb 26, 2025 Views: 508

 When deciding whether and how to use AI tools in your writing, first review all applicable guidelines for AI use.
 These include guidelines from your employer or institution, professional organizations, journals, and granting agencies.

+Authors should always disclose the use of AI tools when publishing or generating academic materials (ICJME and AMA guidelines).
 Authors are responsible for the integrity of their published content, including text generated by AI tools.
 Therefore, AI tools should not be listed as co-authors, as they do not qualify for authorship.
 Instead, they should be listed in the acknowledgments or methods section of the manuscript (AMA guideline).

 Safeguard PII and PHI